 This course is designed as an introduction to a range of topics in computer science.
-Through a series of engaging, hands-on projects, students will begin their study of web design and
+Through a series of engaging, hands-on projects, students will begin their study of web design and computer programming.
+The application and limits of computing will be explored through current

-Prerequisite: 85+ in Regents Algebra course OR successful completion of Discovering Computer Sci OR geometry
+Prerequisite: 85+ in Regents Algebra course OR successful completion of Discovering

+Computer Sci OR geometry

-College Credit: This course offers the option for students to earn 3 college credits through Siena College.
+College Credit: This course offers the option for students to earn 3 college credits through Siena

+College.